seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 With our final slides ready, we just had to wait for the persenatation with the director of our school

 ### Midi Code``(Tutorial)``
-Check out [this website](https://www.codeguru.com/columns/dotnet/making-music-with-midi-and-c.html) on how you should do midi code
+Check out [this website page](https://www.codeguru.com/columns/dotnet/making-music-with-midi-and-c.html) on how you should do midi code
 It can be very confusing and basically the format for your midi code should be:
 ```
 using System;